bitcoinerlab/coinselect/README.md

 ### Specifying Spending Branch in UTXOs

 The [@bitcoinerlab/descriptors](https://bitcoinerlab.com/modules/descriptors) library provides a method to designate spending paths in Miniscript.
-For instance, when creating an `Output`, you can specify the expected spending path:
+For instance, when creating an `Output`, you can specify the desired spending path:

 ```typescript
 import * as secp256k1 from '@bitcoinerlab/secp256k1';